NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.txt

 Help?
 -----
-Looking for a contributor for these features, or what else you would like to work on: (I have many photos of these)

-- More accurate gears and gear doors.

-Contact Necolatis on the forums to get in contact, got plenty of cockpit pictures.
+Contact Necolatis on the forums to get in contact.

 Liberties taken:
 ----------------
 In the orig plane the HUD decimal delimiter is ','.
 I choose to use the english '.' instead.
-The plane has undocumented un-autenthic feature: Carrier operations.
+The plane has some un-autenthic features:
+- Carrier operations.
 Use keys Shift-L (hold for 10 seconds), Shift-C and L. Only work on carriers.
+- HUD sideslip indicator
+- TILS works different in real plane.
+- Autopilot follow.
+- ILS, VOR, ADF navigation, the real did not have this.